Russians Proving That Small-Scale, Organic Gardening Can Feed the World

 When it's suggested that our food system be comprised of millions of small, organic gardens, there's almost always someone who says that it isn't realistic.
 And they'll quip something along the lines of, "There's no way you could feed the world's growing population with just gardens, let alone organically."
 Really?
 Has anybody told Russia this?

-Based on the 1999 "Private Household Farming in Russia" Gosmkostat (State Committee for Statistics) statistics, these Dacha families produced:
+And they don't just grow a couple strawberries and a head of lettuce or two, these Dachas have a serious contribution to the total of Russian food output.
+Take a look at the numbers.
+Based on the 1998 "Private Household Farming in Russia" Gosmkostat (State Committee for Statistics) statistics, these Dacha families produced:

 - 38% of Russia's total agricultural output

 - 79% of the sold cattle

 - 65% of the sold sheep and goats

 - 91% of the potatoes

 - 79% of the fruits

 Keep in mind that only about a quarter of Russian households were responsible for this - there would've at the time been about 50 million households out of a population of 147 million, approximately.
 If only a fraction of the Russian population can manage such production with what is essentially hobby farming, and also within their region's very short growing season (approx. 110 days), imagine the output most parts of the world could manage by comparison.
 Unfortunately in just the US alone, lawns take up more than twice the amount of land Russia's Dacha gardens do (est. 40-45 million acres of lawn).